bcgov/sso-keycloak-backstage/Alerts-and-Us.md

 3. Can a user affiliated with an identity provider ie IDIR user get in?
 [See more details](https://uptime.com/statuspage/bcgov-sso-gold)

+**Cost**
+There is no cost for the BC Gov's Pathfinder SSO service for B.C. government ministries, central agencies, and Crown corporations in the 2023/2024 fiscal year.
+There may be a cost model introduced in the following fiscal years.
+To receive updates, sign up for the [sso newsletter](https://subscribe.developer.gov.bc.ca/).

 **Future Thinking**
 As a [DevOps Agile team](https://aws.amazon.com/devops/what-is-devops/) , we want to minimize the downtime our clients have.
 Our current focus is to complete our Openshift Silver Keycloak migration to Openshift Gold Keycloak and then we hope to have cycles to innovate and pursue zero down time (eventually move to [ROSA](https://aws.amazon.com/rosa/) or maybe when Redhat SSO is linked with [Keycloak Quarkus](https://www.keycloak.org/downloads).